-If flame is lost, the control de-energizes the gas valve within 2 seconds, continues running the exhauster motor, and begins timing the inter-purge delay.
-The indoor blower motor will be energized and/or remain energized on heat speed for the delay off time.
+If flame is lost, the control de-energizes the gas valve within 2 seconds, switches the exhauster motor to high speed (if not already on high), and begins timing the inter-purge delay.
+The indoor blower motor will be energized and/or remain energized on heat speed for the programmed delay off time.
 When the inter-purge delay is over, the control will re-cycle up to 5 flame losses (4 re-cycles) within a single call for heat before going into lockout.
 The control flashes "8" on the Red LED if lockout is due to too many flame dropouts (1 hour lockout).